-Osteoporosis is a condition that deteriorates the bones and makes it brittle due to low bone mass and loss of bone tissue.
-As a result, it makes the person extremely susceptible to fractures.
-These types fractures are called as fragility fractures.
+Osteoporosis is a condition that degrades the bones, causing it to turn brittle as a result of a loss of bone tissue and a low bone mass.
+Consequently, the person turns exceedingly susceptible to fractures.
+Such fractures are known as fragility fractures.
 Let’s learn more about osteoporosis condition with the help of a diagram.

 Causes of Osteoporosis